 With communities in dire need and more than $120 billion sitting unused in Donor Advised Funds, the couple instituted a challenge: #HalfMyDAF.
 In other words, spend half of the donations on grants now because the rainy day has come.

+What were your backgrounds before you started the campaign?
+JR: David leads Worldreader, a nonprofit that uses digital reading to help children reach their potential everywhere, from sub-Saharan Africa to Oakland.
 DR: Jennifer is the author of We Need to Talk: A Memoir About Wealth that tells our story about getting lucky and explores the hidden impact of wealth on identity, relationships and family.

 What has been the impact of #HalfMyDAF?
 DR: As of mid-August, the movement had raised $5 million for nonprofits supporting homelessness, food security, community support, racial justice and more.
 The first version of #HalfMyDAF ended on Sept.
 30, but we’re laying plans to continue in 2021.

+What’s something that people don’t usually understand about philanthropy?
 JR: Philanthropy can quickly address challenges.
 But it alone won’t change systems or work at nationwide scale long-term.
 The pandemic reminds us that a well-run, competent government matters too—and requires an investment of time, energy and money.